 The purpose of this amendment is to delete coverage of a petty offense.
+The effective date of this amendment is January 15, 1988.

-§21.2.2.
+§2L2.2.
 Fraudulently Acquiring Evidence of Citizenship or Documents Authorizing Entry for Own Use

-24. The Commentary to §2L2.2 captioned "Application Notes" is amended in Note 1 by deleting "an enhancement equivalent to that at §2L1.2(b)(1)," and inserting in lieu thereof "a result equivalent to §2L1.2.".
+39. The Commentary to §2L2.2 captioned "Application Notes" is amended in Note 1 by deleting "an enhancement equivalent to that at §2L1.2(b)(1)," and inserting in lieu thereof "a result equivalent to §2L1.2.".

 The purpose of this amendment is to make the Commentary consistent with §2L1.2, as amended.
+The effective date of this amendment is January 15, 1988.